SentinelByte/SentinelByte.github.io/publications/ebook-ownership-mastering-your-vitel-few.md

 ---

-# Proof of Authorship – *Mastering Your Vital Few – The Core Method for Focus, Energy, and Real Results*
+# Proof of Authorship
+## Mastering Your Vital Few – The Core Method for Focus, Energy, and Real Results

 This page serves as official confirmation that the ebook **Mastering Your Vital Few – The Core Method for Focus, Energy, and Real Results** was **written and published by Logan Pierce (pen name of Dan Cohen)**.
 All rights to the content, text, and design of this ebook are fully owned by the author.